Conversion Factors And Problem Solving Lab 2 Report Sheet Answers

 Dimensional analysis provides a systematic approach to solving conversion problems.
 Here's a step-by-step guide:

-1. Identify the given quantity and its units: Begin by clearly identifying the starting value and its associated units.
+1. Identify the given quantity and its units: Begin by clearly identifying the starting value and its associated units Easy to understand, harder to ignore..

 2. Identify the desired units: Determine the units in which you want to express the final answer.

 3. Plan the conversion: This involves selecting the appropriate conversion factors that will sequentially change the initial units to the desired units.
 Write out the entire conversion sequence, including all conversion factors.
-Each conversion factor should cancel out a previous unit Surprisingly effective..
+Each conversion factor should cancel out a previous unit.

-4. Perform the calculation: Multiply the given quantity by the chosen conversion factors. check that units cancel properly.
+4. Perform the calculation: Multiply the given quantity by the chosen conversion factors. confirm that units cancel properly.
 If the units don't cancel appropriately, you've likely chosen the wrong conversion factors.

 5. Check your answer: Does the final answer have the correct units?
 Does the magnitude of the answer make sense within the context of the problem?